-RAM is applicable to the following scenarios: account management and authorization in an enterprise, resource management and authorization between enterprises, and temporary authorization for apps running on untrusted client endpoint.
+RAM is applicable to user account management and authorization in an enterprise, resource management and authorization between enterprises, and temporary authorization and management for apps running on untrusted UEs.

 Account management and authorization in an enterprise

-Assume that an enterprise A buys several types of cloud resources such as ECS instances, RDS instances, Server Load Balancer instances and OSS buckets, and the employees at the enterprise A need to perform operations on these resources such as buying, O&M, or online application.
-Different employees require different permissions, because they have different responsibilities.
+Assume that an enterprise A purchases several types of cloud resources (such as ECS instances, RDS instances, SLB instances, and OSS buckets), and its employees need to operate these resources (such as purchase, O&M, or online application).
+Different employees require different permissions because the employees have different responsibilities.

-- For security, the Alibaba Cloud account owner of the enterprise A does not want to disclose its account AccessKey to its employees.
-Rather, the account owner prefers to create different RAM user accounts for their employees and associate each RAM user account with different permissions.
+- For security and reliability, enterprise A does not want to disclose its account key to its employees.
+Enterprise A prefers to create different RAM user accounts for their employees.

-- The account owner can also revoke the permissions of a RAM user account at any time, and delete an account.
+- Enterprise A can revoke the permissions of a RAM user account or delete a user account at any time.

 Resource management and authorization between enterprises

-Assume that an enterprise A has bought a lot of cloud resources, such as ECS instances, RDS instances, Server Load Balancer instances and OSS buckets for its business requirements.
+Assume that there are enterprises A and B and enterprise A has purchased many cloud resources (such as ECS instances, RDS instances, SLB instances, and OSS buckets) for its business requirements.

-- Enterprise A wants to focus on its business systems, so it grants cloud resource O&M, monitoring management, and other tasks to the enterprise B.
+- Enterprise A wants to focus on its business systems, so it entrusts O&M, monitoring, and management for its cloud resources or grant permissions on its cloud resources to enterprise B.

-- Enterprise B then further delegates O&M tasks to its employees.
-Enterprise B needs to precisely control the delegated operations that its employees can perform on the cloud resources of the enterprise A.
+- Enterprise B can assign O&M tasks to its employees.
+In this way, enterprise B can precisely control the employees' permissions on the cloud resources of enterprise A.

-- If A and B terminate this O&M entrustment contract, enterprise A can revoke the permissions of the enterprise B as needed.
+- If enterprises A and B terminate their O&M entrustment contract, enterprise A can revoke the permissions of enterprise B at any time.

-Temporary authorization for apps running on untrusted client endpoint
+Temporary authorization and management for apps running on untrusted UEs

-Assume that an enterprise A has developed a mobile app and has bought OSS for it.
-The mobile app must upload and download data to and from OSS.
+Assume that an enterprise A has developed a mobile app and has purchased OSS for it.
+Then, the mobile app can upload data to and download data from the OSS.

-- Enterprise A does not want to allow all apps to use the appServer to transmit data.
-Instead, enterprise A wants the apps to directly upload and download data to and from OSS.
+- Enterprise A does not want the app to use the appServer to transmit data.
+Instead, enterprise A wants the app to directly upload data to and download data from the OSS.

-- Because the mobile app runs on user devices, these devices are out of control of enterprise A. For security reasons, enterprise A cannot save the AccessKey in the app.
+- Because the mobile app runs on a UE and enterprise A cannot control the UE.
+For security reasons, enterprise A cannot save its key in the app.

-- Enterprise A also wants to minimize its security risks by, for example, giving each app an access token with the minimum permissions that the app needs to connect to OSS and restricting the access duration to a specified period of time (such as 30 minutes).
+- Enterprise A wants to minimize its security risks by, for example, giving the app an access token with the minimum permissions that the app needs to connect to the OSS and restricting the access duration to a specified period of time (for example, 30 minutes).